Minimal Root's embeddings for general starting and target distributions: Introduction

-a). \ $(x,+\infty)\in B$ if $x\in[-\infty,+\infty]$; b). \ $(\pm\infty,t)\in B$ if $t\in[0,\infty]$;
+a). \ $(+\infty,x)\in B$ \ if \ $x\in[-\infty,+\infty]$; b). \ $(t,\pm\infty)\in B$ \ if \ $t\in[0,\infty]$; \,

-c). \ if $(x,t)\in B$, then $(x,s)\in B$ whenever $s>t$. \end{defn}
+c). \ if $(t,x)\in B$, then $(s,x)\in B$ \ whenever $s>t$. \end{defn}

-There have been a number of important contributions concerning Root's barriers (given that \ref{eq:regular} holds).
-An immediately subsequent paper \citet{Loynes:1970} proved some elementary analytical properties of Root's barriers.
-Moreover, by posing the definition \emph{regular barrier}, the uniqueness of Root's embedding was given in this paper.
+There have been a number of important contributions concerning Root's barriers (given that \eqref{eq:regular} holds).
+An immediately subsequent paper \citet{Loynes:1970} shows some elementary analytical properties of Root's barriers.
+Further, by posing the definition \emph{regular barrier}, the uniqueness of Root's embedding is given in this paper.

 Another important paper regarding Root's construction is \citet{Rost:1976} which vastly extends the generality of Root's existence result.
-More importantly, R\"ost firstly proved the optimality of Root's embedding, which was conjectured by \citet{Kiefer:1972}, in the sense of \emph{minimal residual expectation} (m.r.e., for short):
+More importantly, R\"ost firstly proved the optimality of Root's embedding, which was conjectured by \citet{Kiefer:1972}, in the sense of \emph{minimal residual expectation} (\ref{eq:mre}, for short):

-In \citet{CoxWang:2013a}, given \ref{eq:regular}, we derived the construction of Root's embeddings using variational inequalities.
-We also proposed the conjecture that, by slightly changing the terminal condition in our variational inequality, this construction method could be extended to the cases where \ref{eq:regular} fails (\citet[Rmk.\,4.5]{CoxWang:2013a}).
-In the same paper, an alternative proof of the \ref{eq:mre} property was given, which has an important application to the construction of sub-hedging strategies in the financial context.
-Later, \citet{GassiatOberhauserReis:2015} describes Root's barrier in terms of viscosity solutions of obstacle problems, and gives a rigorous proof of the existence of Root's barrier given \ref{eq:regular}.
+\citet{Dupire:2005} proposes the connections among Root's embeddings, PDE and robust pricing problem for variance options.
+Enlightened by his idea, we derive the construction of Root's embeddings using variational inequalities (given that \eqref{eq:regular} holds) in \citet{CoxWang:2013a}.
+We also propose the conjecture that, by slightly changing the terminal condition in our variational inequalities, this construction method could be extended to the cases where \eqref{eq:regular} fails (\citealp[Rmk.\,4.5]{CoxWang:2013a}).
+In the same paper, an alternative proof of \ref{eq:mre} property is given, which has an important application for the construction of sub-hedging strategies in the financial context.
+Later, using PDE techniques, \citet{GassiatOberhauserReis:2015} describe Root's embedding in terms of viscosity solutions of obstacle problems, and give a rigorous proof of the existence of Root's embedding given \eqref{eq:regular}; using method from optimal transport, \citet{BeiglbockCoxHuesmann:2017} show same existence and optimality results of Root's barriers.
+A more recent paper, \citet{CoxOblojTouzi:2018}, discusses the multi-marginal \mSEP, which is to find an increasing sequence of stopping times embedding the given multiple target distributions (in convex order) in sequence.
+They construct the UI solution of Root's type to the multi-marginal \mSEP\ via iterated optimal stopping problems.
+The optimality of such solutions is also given in their work.